g-jgreen/documentation/content/patterns/push-combined.md

 Let's now push both data at the same time and let's see what happens:
 ![image](/rules/mix_streams/both.png)

-Awsome!!!
+Great!
 Only when both streams arrived within 5 seconds, Gate named BothAbove, which was configured to be in TRUE state if and only if, the streamSensorData sensors were both above the threshold was triggered.

 {{% alert info %}}
 debug actuator attached to the gate was formatted with message: